 Understanding the Short Sale Process: a Step-by-step Guide

-The next step is to hire a real estate professional who knows how to handle short sales and make sure that all relevant disclosures are made about the seller and buyer’s family ties.
+The next step is to hire a real estate professional who knows how to handle short sales and ensure that all relevant disclosures are made about the seller and buyer’s family ties.
 It is very important to talk to the lender because they have to agree to take less than the whole mortgage amount.

 Illinois Real Estate Laws: What Sellers Need to Know